quillforms/quillforms/readme.txt

 Fix: urgent update fix for the short code problem.

 = 1.11.0 = 26 May 2022
-Feature: Supporting Shortcode
+Feature: Supporting Shortcode.

 = 1.10.6 = 20 May 2022
-Feature: Major improvements in code
+Feature: Major improvements in code.

 = 1.10.5 = 25 Apr 2022
 Feature: Adding duplication feature for forms.